Particular/docs.particular.net/nservicebus/azure-storage-queues/multi-storageaccount-support.md

 To enable sending from `account_A` to `account_B`, following configuration has to be applied in the `account_A` endpoint

-snippet:AzureStorageQueueUseMultipleAccountNamesInsteadOfConnectionStrings1
+snippet:AzureStorageQueueUseMultipleAccountAliasesInsteadOfConnectionStrings1

 To enable sending from `account_B` to `account_A`, following configuration has to be applied in the `account_B` endpoint

-snippet:AzureStorageQueueUseMultipleAccountNamesInsteadOfConnectionStrings2
+snippet:AzureStorageQueueUseMultipleAccountAliasesInsteadOfConnectionStrings2

-`DefaultAccountName(string name)` maps a name of an account used by this endpoint.
+`DefaultAccountAlias(string alias)` maps an alias of an account used by this endpoint.
-`AccountRouting().AddAccount(string accountName, string connectionString)` adds a mapping for other accounts, enabling using `@` notation for destination addresses `queue_name@accountName`.
+`AccountRouting().AddAccount(string accountAlias, string connectionString)` adds a mapping for other accounts, enabling using `@` notation for destination addresses `queue_name@accountName`.

-NOTE: The examples above use different default accounts' names to enable a coherent addressing.
+NOTE: The examples above use different default accounts' aliases to enable a coherent addressing.
 Using the same name, like `default` for all main accounts is highly discouraged as it introduces ambiguity in resolving addresses like `queue@default`.
 For example, when an address is interpreted as a reply address, the name `default` will point to a different connection string.

 ## Scale Units